donecollectively/stellar-contracts-site/src/pages/docs/intro/about-stellar-contracts.md

      UUTs are the scaffolding needed to connect different contract scripts together.

-     See Reactive Contracts with Stellar **todo

   * Every "application-backend", whether browser- or server-based, must **locate the coins and tokens** that contribute to the correct semantic mechanisms for making sure their contracts do what they need to do.

       In Stellar Contracts, we promote easy design patterns for finding those UTxO's, and for adding them into a transaction **in ways fitting your application semantics**.
 Link: more on transaction-building-blocks

 ### Multiple Collaborating Software Modules

-Just as separate on-chain scripts can combine to form effective constellations of on-chain capabilities, we can construct off-chain modules, each written in Javascript / Typescript, that do certain aspects (like the `governer` in the simple code example above) of the transaction.
+Just as separate on-chain scripts can combine to form effective constellations of on-chain capabilities, we can construct off-chain modules, each written in Javascript / Typescript, that do certain aspects of the transaction.

-In that example, the **responsiblity for paying the right parties the right amounts is delegated** from the short function that gets the "receive payment" transaction built.
+The `governer` in the example above assumes **responsiblity for paying the right parties the right amounts**, delegated from the short function that gets the "receive payment" transaction built.

-It references the governer's purpose but **pushes the fine details over the boundary of separate responsibilities**.
+It references the governer's purpose and **pushes the fine details of achieving it** into separate responsibilities of the governor.

 These patterns enable each software module to do one primary purpose and do that thing simply and clearly.